pradyungn/Ultrabot/README.md

 A bot designed to organize your server.
 Moderation, Utility, and Fun, all wrapped up into one, lightweight bot.

+##Features:
+	* Music system
+	* Economy system: Earn coins with daily rewards, guessing pokemon, playing russian roulette, and betting coins.
+There's even a leaderboard!
+	* Reddit Scrapers: Fetches memes, dank memes, quotes, showerthoughts, and r/iamverysmart idiocy.
+	* Run Code: Run python and java code with the bot!
+Error sharing system also included.
+	* Moderation: Antispam, censoring, and mute included, with antispam penalties coded.
+	* Variety: Have some fun with the various text commands implemented!
+There's even a text command to kill people!

 ## Foreword

 Please note that Ultrabot is specially designed to cater one server at a time.
 Make sure that you secure the bot to only one server.
 However, feel free to host multiple instances at once for multiple servers.